PocketByte/LocoLaser/README.md

 java -jar locolaser-google.jar locolaser_config.json
 ```
 ### Config structure
-Config is a JSON object that must contain configuration of platform and source.
+Config is a file with JSON object that must contain configuration of platform and source.
 For example:
 ```json
 {